 - ½ cup good olive oil

-- ¼ cup plus 2 tbsp grated pecorino romano cheese
+- ¼ cup plus 2 tablespoon grated pecorino romano cheese

 - In a large pot boil potatoes (whole) until easily pierced with a fork, about 20-25 minutes depending on the size of your potatoes, mine were small to medium.